-Join Jake Ströh for an in-depth discussion in this video Creating buttons and working with mouse actions, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Creating buttons and working with mouse actions, part of Hype Quick Start.

 Buttons are of course, an essential tool for prompting interactivity from a user.
 We're going to explore how to create a simple button and then add actions to the button to make the timeline stop.
 We're also going to need an additional button for resuming the timeline.
 And lastly, we'll learn the importance of putting actions on the timeline itself.
 Let's begin by opening the button start document, and previewing it in a browser.
 What we have here is the simple animation of the motorbike going from left to right through our scene.
 Now we'll go to the Insert Elements button and click on that, and insert a button.